bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_numerical.md

 </div>

 ## Grid Search
 Closed-form solutions for estimators like the MLE or the LSE only exist for particular cases such as linear signal models.
 For all other cases, we have to resort to other methods to find the estimate.
 For the MSE, for example, we can evaluate the likelihood function numerically at equally spaced points for the parameter vector $\boldsymbol\theta$.
-If we choose the spacing between the points sufficiently small, we can find a value very close to the real solution.
+If we choose the spacing between the points sufficiently small, we can find a value close to the real solution.
 This method is referred to as grid search.
 The application of the gird search, however, is restricted to simple problems.
 For example, if the range of possible values for the parameter is unbounded, the grid search becomes infeasible.

 ## The Newton-Raphson Method
 The Newton-Raphson method is a method to approximate a function at a given point or to solve an equation.
 In maximum likelihood estimation, we want to solve the likelihood equation, and thus, we are interested in particular in the latter case application.
 The idea is to approximate the function's behavior at a particular point by a linear function.
-The slope of the linear function is determined by the derivative of the function at this point.
+The derivative of the function determines the slope of the linear function at this point.
 Thus, the function is approximated as
 \begin{equation}
 f(x)=f(a)+f'(a)(x-a),
 \label{eq:approx}
 \end{equation}
 where $f'(a)$ denotes the derivative of $f(x)$ evaluated at point $a$.
 In the particular case of solving the equation $f(x)=0$, we obtain
 \begin{equation}
-x = a - \frac{f(a)}{f'(a)}
+x = a - \frac{f(a)}{f'(a)}.
 \end{equation}

 While the solution to the equation above is closer to the actual zero of the function, there is still room for improvement.
-The approximation can be utilized again, this time the first derivative is evaluated on the new estimate.
+The approximation can be utilized again.
+This time the first derivative is evaluated on the new estimate.
 The iterative formulation is
 \begin{equation}
 x_{m+1}=x_m-\frac{f(x_m)}{f'(x_m)}
 \end{equation}